tdwg/website/conferences/2024/biss-abstract-submission/index.md

 toc: true
 ---

-_Last updated 8 August 2024_
+_Last updated 29 September 2024_

+## Breaking news!

+**15 October is the final deadline** for submitting your extended abstract to ARPHA for publication in [_Biodiversity Information Science and Standards (BISS)_](https://biss.pensoft.net/collection/438/).

+**Are you an old hand at ARPHA and just need a summary version of these instructions?** See the [TL;DR](/conferences/2024/biss-abstracts-tldr/) (too long; didn't read) version.

 ## Getting started

 ### Register for SPNHC-TDWG 2024

-Registration is now open for the conference [https://www.tdwg.org/conferences/2024/registration/](/conferences/2024/registration/) and all presenters must be registered before their abstract will be published.
+All presenters must be registered and a presentation made at the conference before an extended abstract will be approved for publication.

 ### Introduction